ceramic-sf/quick-boi-source/bolq.md

 It should be easy to point the blame clearly and cleanly if something bad is done by someone or some group in government
 ```

-If somethign bad happens in government, the entity that made that decision or action should be easy to identify.
+If something bad happens in government, the entity that made that decision or action should be easy to identify.
 Whether that is a person or an entire party, the ability to hold to account is important because action can be taken to remove that entity from the system.
 This corrects the error in the system (a bad actor).

-*Accountability allows for error artribution, which allows for error correction.
+*Accountability allows for error attribution, which allows for error correction.
 This is important for a government.*

 ### Making the best decision is not about selecting the best option available